 What we have done: Allie Hand of Joy is an anti-poverty program designed to offer love, hope, and compassion to the senior citizens living within the Hanford CA community.
-The program is spearheaded by its Founder/CEO Tiera J. Conley a thirteen-year-old girl.
-Ms. Conley program envisioned providing food assistance and other life-changing services to seniors and disabled people who were sick or shut-in.
+The program is spearheaded by Hunger Free America and co-founder Tiera J. Conley.
+Miss.
+Conley program envisioned providing food assistance and other life-changing services to seniors and disabled people who were sick or shut-in.
 Many elderly people have no family members to visit them on a regular basis to provide much-needed assistance such a food and other goods.
 The program utilizes young adolescents to provide food assistance and other life-changing services to seniors and disabled people.
 The program is currently serving 30 seniors and disabled people living in Southeast Hanford CA Kings County Housing on South Irwin St. Beginning April 19, 2013

 Meet and Greet

 Her mission is to give back to the elderly who paved the way for youth such as herself.
 Ms. Tiera J. Conley planned recruited young adolescents as volunteers.
 No experience is needed, volunteers learn on the job, and have a go-getter attitude is the only requirements.
 The program is seeking teens who are willing to volunteer there free time giving back to senior citizens and disabled people.